 Those who have already gained their National Park Ambassador certificates can go on to gain their Geopark Ambassador certificates.
 Two days of FREE training are offered – at Craig-y-nos Country Park and at Pontneddfechan – including a half day ‘in the classroom” and a half day outdoors at both locations.
-This team will be sixty strong soon.
+This team is now over one hundred strong.
 More on Geopark Ambassadors here.

 Dark Sky Ambassadors

 This initiative too is open to those who’ve completed their National Park Ambassador training.
 Dozens of businesses have already attained this award by attending the two FREE days on offer.
 More information on Dark Sky Ambassadors here.

 The National Park Authority is also developing Wildlife, Heritage and Welsh Culture ambassador training for those who have completed the core training.

 Many businesses interested in learning more about the former Gunpowder Works at Pontneddfechan and their wider Waterfall Country setting attended one of a few two-day events arranged as part of the Gunpowder Works Project which ran until 2019.